lianhao/vCPE_tosca/README.md

 Please run ./generate_csar.sh to create the csar package files for these 5 VNFS.
 CSAR package file is just a zip file.

 ## pending issues to DM
+Please search for "TODO" in the corresponding VNFD to find the pending things.
 - VDU local disk size
 - VDU metadata
 - VDU cloudinit
+- image name in glance for VDU

 ## References:
 - [vCPE use case](https://wiki.onap.org/pages/viewpage.action?pageId=3246168)